-Your oral health and your whole-body health are closely connected.
+Your dental health and your whole-body health are closely connected.
 Problems with your oral health can affect the rest of your body, and vice versa.
 Why?
 Because there are 57 different diseases that research has shown are directly linked to the pathogens that start in your mouth.
 For example, diabetes can lead to a higher risk of gum disease.
 And gum disease can cause a higher risk of serious cardiovascular problems like heart disease and strokes.
 By keeping these connections in mind, a holistic dentist in Bellingham can help you maintain a healthier mouth and a healthier body, too!

-Dentists often are the first doctors to notice signs of health problems like diabetes, gastric reflux, and oral cancer, among others.
+Holistic dentists often are the first doctors to notice signs of health problems like diabetes, gastric reflux, and oral cancer, among others.

 Here are 5 questions you should ask before treating sleep apnea with Oral Appliance Therapy!